gasparrini/2015_jeandron_PlosMed_Rcodedata/README.md

 An analysis of the association between daily variations in the volume of supplied water and incidence of suspected cholera cases in a province of the Democratic Republic of the Congo.
 The code reproduces the results of the time series analysis, including the investigation of the exposure-response relationship and the estimation of the excess number of cholera cases, described in the article:

 Jeandron A, Saidi JM, Kapama A, Burhole M, Birembano F, Vandevelde T, Gasparrini A, Armstrong B, Cairncross S, Ensink JH.
 Water supply interruptions and suspected cholera incidence: a time-series regression in the Democratic Republic of the Congo. *Plos Medicine*.
-2015;**12**(10):e1001893. [[freely available here](http://www.ag-myresearch.com/2015_jeandron_plosmed.html)]
+2015;**12**(10):e1001893.
+DOI: 10.1371/journal.pmed.1001893.
+PMID: 26506001. [[freely available here](http://www.ag-myresearch.com/2015_jeandron_plosmed.html)]

 ------------------------------------------------------------------------